Brisbane Broncos: North Queensland Cowboys

 Brisbane's biggest rivals are the North Queensland Cowboys.
 The two clubs had a long-standing 'sibling rivalry' with North Queensland characterized as the underdog.
-Brisbane initially were dominant in the fixture with Brisbane going undefeated against North Queensland for the first nine years until North Queensland recorded their first ever victory in the 2004 elimination final defeating Brisbane 10-0.
+Brisbane initially were dominant in the fixture with Brisbane going undefeated against North Queensland for the first nine years until North Queensland recorded their first ever victory in the 2004 elimination final defeating Brisbane 10–0.

-The rivalry reached new heights after North Queensland won their first premiership, beating Brisbane at the 2015 Grand Final at ANZ Stadium.
+The rivalry reached new heights after North Queensland won their first premiership, beating Brisbane at the 2015 Grand Final at Stadium Australia.
 Considered one of the greatest grand finals of all time, the win established North Queensland as competitive equals.
 Between 2015 and 2017 a staggering three of five games played between the two clubs led to a Golden Point finish.
 In the final round of the 2020 NRL season, North Queensland condemned Brisbane to their first ever Wooden Spoon.
 Brisbane needed to win the match to overtake Canterbury-Bankstown but lost the match.

 It is regarded as one of the greatest modern sports rivalries earning the nickname of the "Queensland derby".

-Sydney Roosters

-Since the 2000 Grand Final between the Roosters and Broncos, both clubs have built on a rivalry which still continues today.
-From 2002 to 2010, the Roosters and the Broncos played in the traditional Good Friday match.

-Newcastle Knights

-Another notable rivalry is with fellow debutants from 1988, the Newcastle Knights.
-From the omission of the Gold Coast Chargers at the end of the 1998 season until the arrival of the Gold Coast Titans in the 2007 season, the Knights were geographically the closest club to the Broncos.
-Adding to this, players from both Brisbane and Newcastle have featured heavily in the annual State of Origin sides for Queensland and New South Wales respectively.

 Gold Coast Titans

 The match between Brisbane and the Gold Coast is known as the South Queensland Derby.
-The media and supporters of both club's have described this fixture as Big Brother against Little Brother.
+The media and supporters of both club's have described this fixture as "Big Brother against Little Brother".
 Brisbane are the more successful team in the fixture with the Gold Coast only defeating Brisbane eleven times since 2007.
-The two club's have only met in two finals matches, the first being in 2009 when Brisbane won 40-32.
+The two club's have only met in two finals matches, the first being in 2009 when Brisbane won 40–32.
 The other time being in 2016 when the Gold Coast reached the finals by default due to Parramatta's salary cap points deduction.
-Brisbane won the match 44-28.
+Brisbane won the match 44–28.

 The Gold Coast are geographically the closest club to Brisbane.
 Brisbane previously enjoyed derbies with the Gold Coast Chargers, until the Chargers exited the competition at the end of 1998 season, returning as the Gold Coast Titans in 2007 and before that with the Gold Coast Seagulls and Gold Coast-Tweed Giants.
-In the 2021 NRL season, Brisbane recorded the biggest ever comeback in their history by defeating the Gold Coast 36-28 after being down 22-0.
+In the 2021 NRL season, Brisbane recorded the biggest ever comeback in their history by defeating the Gold Coast 36–28 after being down 22–0.